CMPUT301W26cooked/cooked-dinner/README.md

 7) Commit and push your changes.

+   To set your branch as upstream use: git push --set-upstream origin "your personal branch name here"

-8) Go to the GitHub browser page for this repo and create a PR.
+9) Go to the GitHub browser page for this repo and create a PR.
    Add one or more other team members as a reviewer.

-9) Check if any other team members have requested that you approve their PR.
+10) Check if any other team members have requested that you approve their PR.

-10) Send a message to the Discord that you are done!!!
+11) Send a message to the Discord that you are done!!!